Wren6991/RISCBoy-180/notes.md

 Actually first let's put in some time making the software environment a bit nicer and more compliant.
 Currently only the main CPU has access to the (extravagant) 64-bit RISC-V timer; I don't plan to change this.
 However I do want to add some nice custom looping timers in the APU for timing your bleeps and bloops accurately, and I need some interrupts going back and forth between the processors, etc.

 So let's push one _more_ stack frame and add AHB-Lite support to my register block generator so I can have single-cycle access to those registers from the APU.
 Today is software day, remember?

+When testing the AHB regblock support and the new IPC registers for soft IRQs, I got frustrated with how slow debugger-based tests were.
+I don't want to make the test code any more complicated so instead I expanded the TWD spec to include a short-form status response to make polling more efficient for hosts that just want to implement polled IO.
+This took a full test run from 34.1 s to 24.3 s.